shaal/doxicity/README.md

 doxicity
 ```

-By default, your documentation site will be output in a folder called `_site`.
+By default, your documentation site will be output in a folder called `docs`.

 ## Configuration